GPAC Project on Advanced Content

 GPAC is cross-platform.
-It is written in (almost 100% ANSI) C for portability reasons, attempting to keep the memory footprint as low as possible.
+It is written in C99 for portability reasons, attempting to keep the memory footprint as low as possible.
 It is currently running under Windows, Linux, MacOS X, iOS, Android, and many other systems.

-GPAC is best known for its wide MP4/ISOBMFF capabilities and is popular among video enthusiasts, academic researchers, standardization bodies, and professional broadcasters.

 History and standards

 GPAC was founded in New York City in 1999 as a company called AviPix.
 In 2003, it became open-source, with the initial goal of becoming the defacto MPEG-4 Systems standard implementation, as a small and flexible alternative to the MPEG-4 reference software.

-In parallel, as MPEG-4 was intended to compete with Macromedia Flash, GPAC evolved to support other standards such as X3D, W3C SVG Tiny 1.2, and OMA/3GPP/ISMA and eventually MPEG-DASH.
+In parallel, as MPEG-4 was intended to compete with Macromedia Flash, GPAC evolved to support other standards such as X3D, W3C SVG Tiny 1.2, and OMA/3GPP/ISMA and eventually MPEG-DASH and subsequent standards (MPEG CMAF, CENC, ProRes, WebVTT, TTML, HDR, SCTE-35, ...).
 The MPEG-DASH feature can be used to reconstruct .mp4 files from videos streamed and cached in this format (e.g., YouTube).
-Various research projects used or use GPAC.
+Various projects in the research, open-source, security, and industrial areas used or use GPAC.